 - Excessive use of alcohol or drugs so as to render the condition of the other spouse intolerable and life burdensome;

 - Willful failure to provide necessary subsistence according to one's means and condition so as to render the condition of the other spouse intolerable and life burdensome.

-If after an incident of marital misconduct occurs, the spouses resume the marital relationship or have sexual relations, a court may rule that the marital misconduct has been forgiven.
-If the court finds that the marital misconduct has been forgiven, or "condoned", the act of marital misconduct may not be used to support or defend against a claim for alimony.
-The forgiveness is conditioned upon the offending spouse treating the other spouse kindly following the resumption of the marriage relationship and not later repeating the same or similar behavior.
+If the spouses resume the marital relationship or have sexual relations after an incident of marital misconduct occurs, a court may rule that the marital misconduct has been forgiven.
+If the court finds that the marital misconduct has been forgiven, or "condoned," the act of marital misconduct may not be used to support or defend against a claim for alimony.
+The forgiveness is conditioned upon the offending spouse treating the other spouse respectfully following the resumption of the marriage relationship and not later repeating the same or similar behavior.

 Alimony and "Illicit Sexual Behavior"